brucelau-github/searchingEngine/README.md

 # searchingEngine
+this project is a maven project, download the package and decompress the file. open the eclipse. right click the package explore window and select import.</br>
+choose maven existing project. then there you go.

 invertedIndex table

 Document in DataBase:<br>
 It should save as sorted set;

 term uses sorted set in redis database. the format looks like